kennyk65/aws-teaching-demos/bedrock-agentcore-demo-2/README.md

 ## Bedrock AgentCore Demo 🤖

 This demo establishes a very simple Agent using **Bedrock AgentCore**.
-It shows the steps to create and deploy a basic “hello world” agent, and demonstrates the **CloudWatch GenAI Observability** feature for AgentCore.
+It shows the steps to create and deploy a basic agent which calls a model, (primatively) manages chat memory, and demonstrates the **CloudWatch GenAI Observability** feature for AgentCore.

 ---